greg-raven/Impeachment-Chronicles/_posts/2023-05-11-sen-blumenthal-trump-offering-pardons-to-jan-6-prisoners-would-be-grounds-for-impeachment.md

 ---
-title: 'Sen. Blumenthal: Trump offering pardons to Jan.
-6 prisoners would be grounds for impeachment'
+title: "Sen. Blumenthal: Trump offering pardons to Jan.
+6 prisoners would be grounds for impeachment"
 layout: post
 author:
 - Richard Blumenthal